enkidevs/curriculum/lua/roblox-studio/vector3-i/vector3-intro.md

 ---

 ## Revision
-Vector3 is the data that holds the data of an object's ??? using vectors
+Vector3 is the data that holds the data of an object's ??? using vectors.
 - Position and size
 - CFrames
 - Position